British Post Office scandal: Regulatory action

 In January 2024, the Solicitors Regulation Authority (SRA) confirmed that it is continuing to investigate "live cases into a number of solicitors and law firms who were working on behalf of the Post Office/Royal Mail Group".
 The Bar Standards Board (which regulates barristers) is a core participant of the public inquiry, and said in February 2024 that no evidence heard by the inquiry "indicates that any members of the Bar present an ongoing risk to the public that requires the BSB to act immediately".

 In June 2024, the SRA stated it was conducting more than 20 investigations into solicitors.
+As of April 2026, the BSB had ten live investigations into barristers who had advised the Post Office.

 A public interest investigation by the computer scientist Junade Ali in January 2024 found that Gareth Jenkins, who gave evidence in court attesting to the accuracy of the Horizon system (and later became a person of interest to the Metropolitan Police), solely relied upon qualifications obtained by the British Computer Society (BCS) to be accepted by the court as an expert, despite the society being obligated by the Engineering Council to uphold the conduct of its members.
 The BCS later stated they would take action after the public inquiry and legal processes had been completed.
 In June 2024, Karl Flinders of Computer Weekly reported that the day before he was to give evidence at the public inquiry, Jenkins had resigned his BCS membership and Chartered IT Professional status after he was informed earlier that month that he could face disciplinary action for breaching the society's code of conduct.

 The Post Office is also regulated by the Financial Conduct Authority.
 Research by Tussell has found the FCA was one of numerous governmental organisations that also had a contract with Fujitsu.